 Instructor: Chris Earley

-Birding has become an even more popular hobby since more people are home and enjoying nature.
-Why not take it to the next level?
+Why not take your birding to the next level?
 Join Chris Earley, Arboretum Interpretive Biologist and author of 5 bird field guides, for a series of eight virtual noon-hour lectures on eight different bird groups.
 ID techniques, field marks, shapes, behaviour clues and more will all be covered.
 Each course will finish with a 10 - 15 minute discussion period so you can ask all your bird-related questions.
-You can sign up for individual courses for $8 (plus tax) each or take all eight at the discounted cost of $56 (plus tax) - that's eight courses for the price of seven!.
+You can sign up for individual courses for $8 (plus tax) each or take all eight at the discounted cost of $56 (plus tax) - that's eight courses for the price of seven!
 Bird groups covered include: Hawks, Ducks, Sparrows, Sandpipers, Gulls, Spring Warblers, Fall Warblers and Spring Migrants.

 This fund-raising initiative will help support other Arboretum educational programs.
 Fee: $8.00 + H.S.T. / session or register for all 8 at once and pay for only 7 (ie. $56 for all 8 instead of $64 ... you must sign up for all of them at once in a single transaction; not at different times).
 This event will take place on Zoom.
 The list of topics with the presentation date is listed below.